schuttelaar/pimcore-rss-atom-feed-plugin/README.md

 # RSS/Atom Feed plugin for [Pimcore](http://www.pimcore.org/) #

+This [Pimcore plugin](http://www.pimcore.org/wiki/display/PIMCORE/Plugin+Anatomy+and+Design) is written in [PHP](http://php.net/manual/en/) and uses the [Zend Framework](http://framework.zend.com/manual/1.12/en/manual.html).

 This plugin provides your Pimcore website with an RSS/Atom feed with an entry for every [document](http://www.pimcore.org/wiki/display/PIMCORE/Documents) you create.
 This is useful for websites that are document based and regularly add new documents.

 ## Features ##

-* Supports both RSS and Atom feeds
+* Supports both RSS and Atom feeds.
-* Works for all Pimcore websites using documents
+* Works for all Pimcore websites using documents.
 * Easily configurable through Pimcore's website settings.
-* Ability to set your own routes for the feed
+* Ability to set your own routes for the feed.
-* Ability to exclude pages from feed
+* Ability to exclude pages from feed.

 ## Installation ##